Update, Nov. 19, 2025: We added a title capitalizer tool to the online editor.

 Rule 1:

-1) Never capitalize prepositions and conjunctions of four or fewer letters.
-However, remember the above rule: words with five or more letters, regardless of whether the word is a conjunction or preposition, must be capitalized.
+Never capitalize prepositions and conjunctions of four or fewer letters.
+However, remember the rule above: words with five or more letters, regardless of whether the word is a conjunction or preposition, must be capitalized.

 Here are some examples:

-Examples of prepositions not to be capitalized (four or fewer letters):
+Examples of prepositions not to capitalize, with four or fewer letters:

 at / by / down / for / from / in / into / like / near / of / off / on / onto / over / past / to / upon / with

-Examples of conjunctions not to be capitalized (four or fewer letters):
+Examples of conjunctions not to capitalize, with four or fewer letters:

 and / as / but / for / if / nor / once / or / so / than / that / till / when / yet